Everest Base Camp sits at 5,364 metres above sea level – or 17,598 feet.

 There are actually two official base camps for climbing Mount Everest – one on the south side, and one on the north side.
 North Base Camp is in Tibet, and sits at 5,150 metres, but the Everest Base Camp you will have heard of – and the one you can trek to – is located on the south side in Nepal.
 This is technically called South Base Camp.

-So, how high is Everest Base Camp?
+So, how high is Everest?

-Everest is the highest mountain in the Himalayas – and in the world – at 8,848 metres – so there’s a big difference between trekking to Base Camp and climbing to the summit!
+Everest is the highest mountain in the Himalayas – and in the world – at 8,848 metres or 29,031.7 ft – so there’s a big difference between trekking to Base Camp and climbing to the summit!

-How to get to Everest Base Camp
+How to get to Everest Base Camp?

 So how much elevation do you gain during the Everest Base Camp trek?